YusuLab/ot_markov_distances/README.rst

 I cannot install the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you followed all the instructions correctly, please create a ticket using Github "Issues".
+If you followed all the instructions correctly, please create a ticket using Github Issues.

 Why do you need ``python3.10`` ?